kwirk/eventgallery/admin/doc/readme.md

 		- added option to display the lightbox in full screen mode.
 This is very handy if you want to support mobile devices since this mode does not waste as much space as the current lightbox.
+		- workaround for image delivery problems on some servers.
+See Use Rendering Fallback in the components global configuration options for details.

 	- Bug fixes